jaapcoomans/kafka-from-the-trenches/README.md

-# kafka-from-the-trenches
+# Apache Kafka from the trenches
-Sample code from my talk Apache Kafka from the trenches at JBCNConf 2018
+Sample code from my talk Apache Kafka from the trenches.

-On the master branch you can find the initial setup.
-The resulting code of the talk can be found on the branch for the conference.
+On `master` you can find the initial setup.
+The resulting code of my talk at JBCNConf 2018 can be found at the `jbcn18` branch.